top of page

 This article is the second of two about the Parkway Central Library.
 The first part is here.

 Edwin A. Fleisher (1877-1959), like George S. Pepper, was a childless philanthropist with an enduring effect on our neighborhood.
 In Fleisher’s case, he donated his collection of over 3,000 musical scores, valued then at $500,000, to the Parkway Central Library in 1929, plus an endowment to keep the collection growing.
 This collection represents the largest repository of orchestral performance materials in the world.
 These works, now numbering over 21,000, are loaned to performance organizations throughout the world for concerts and recordings.
 There were many members of the Fleisher family in our neighborhood and the Fleisher Yarn Works, the source of the family wealth, had a satellite factory at 25th and Hamilton Streets.
 Elizabeth Hirsh, who designed the Children’s Crisis Treatment Center (demolished in 2016 and now the site of the Baldwin Apartments at 1825 Callowhill Street), had married into the Fleisher family.
-Helen Fleisher, Edwin’s sister, is discussed in our article about Masterman High School as the namesake of a building still standing in the near neighborhood.
+Helen Fleisher, Edwin’s sister, is discussed in our article about Masterman High School as the namesake of a school building still standing in the near neighborhood.

 1.jpg

-Hallahan High School girls visiting the Periodical Room in the new library in 1927.
-The Periodical Room is now Philbrick Hall.
 Hallahan, built in 1911 as Girls Catholic High School, was across 19th Street from the library.
 In 1927 the school graduated 310 seniors.
 By 1939 it would graduate 977 seniors.
 The library was a great resource for the students.
 Photo credit here.

 1.jpg